Dongming20/Ursa_Bandstructure/README.md

 Release version: Pre-alpha

-This is Ursa's bandstructure calculation code, which will be include bandstructure calculations from G0W0 in the future.
+This is Ursa's bandstructure calculation code, which will include bandstructure calculations from G0W0 feature in the future.
 Current version only support DFT bandstructure calculations.